FAU-LAP/NOMAD-CAMELS/docs/installation.md

 Run the installer.
 Admin rights should not be required.

 - Creates all necessary folders and files
-- This installes pyenv to `%userprofile%\.pyenv\`
+- This installs pyenv to `%userprofile%\.pyenv\`
-- Installes Python 3.9.6. using pyenv
+- Installs Python 3.11.3. using pyenv
-- Creates the correct python environment (called .desertenv using the pyenv 3.9.6 python version)
+- Creates the correct python environment (called .desertenv using the pyenv 3.11.3 python version)
 - Installs CAMELS (using pip in the .desertenv environment)

 This takes about 2-3 minutes depending on your machine.\